Persephone / Persephone, April 2021Go Back

 “My work is fueled by collaboration, driven towards beauty, and preoccupied with the feminine experience.
 It explores the internal battles faced by women as we confront society’s prefabricated narratives and realize our unique identities.” – Elody Gyekis

 Gyekis is a painter, animator, and sculptor who uses visual storytelling to reinvent traditional gender roles.
 She earned her BFA in Painting and Ceramics from Penn State and her MFA in Painting at the New York Academy of Art.
-Her paintings have been exhibited in solo and group shows primarily in Pennsylvania and New York, and also across the USA, Central America and Europe.
+Her paintings have been exhibited in solo and group exhibitions in the United States, Central America and Europe.
 Gyekis has participated in artist residencies in Romania and France and has taught painting workshops in Pennsylvania, West Virginia, Honduras, and Costa Rica.
-In addition to fine art, she has been a community arts organizer and muralist for many community mural and other public art projects in Pennsylvania and beyond.
+In addition to fine art, she has been a community arts organizer and muralist for many community murals and public art projects in Pennsylvania and beyond.
 Find more information about Elody Gyekis at http://elodyg.com